AM311/Cybersecurity_Report/home.md

 	![Result of the offline guessing with John the Ripper](https://github.com/AM311/Cybersecurity_Report/blob/main/img/asRepRoasting.png?raw=true)

-	 We now know the credentials of an account authorized to connect to the DNS/File server; so, we try to do so and perform some "useful" actions!
+	 We are now able to legitimately login to SERVERDNS, so we will try to perform some "useful" actions!

 	==VERIFICARE CHE SI POSSA FARE DESKTOP REMOTO==